ruromero/exhort/README.md

 ## Required parameters

+- `api.tpa.host` The host of the Trusted Profile Analyzer service.
+Used as a Vulnerability Provider.
 - `api.onguard.host` The host where the [ONGuard](https://github.com/trustification/onguard) service is deployed
 - `api.snyk.token` Snyk API token for default authentication when the Snyk integration is enabled